Jah-On/live-stock-history/README.md

     * Symbol
       * year-month-day.txt

-One line on the file will represent one second.
+One line on the file will represent one minute (TD Ameritrade only allows 120 requests a minute : ( ).
 The file will __only__ include date from regular hours.
 I may consider adding a special tier to request pre/after data for one stock.

 For info on the data in each line, go [here](https://developer.tdameritrade.com/quotes/apis/get/marketdata/%7Bsymbol%7D/quotes).